 “I just want people to be willing to try it.
 Most people hear ‘miso paste and chocolate’ and think, ‘ugh,’ but have the guts to try something new,” she explains, with a dreamy yet determined look in her eye.
 “If you don’t like it, then fine, but you might find yourself pleasantly surprised more often than not.”

 Read more: Where to Eat in London on a Budget?

 The chocolatier’s booming success is a testament to Kaylah’s sentiment.
 Chocolates sell out quickly, and only so many are made every day.
 If you want your pick of edible baubles, late morning to early afternoon is the best time to visit.

 When you do, it is absolutely essential to enjoy your first chocolates while chatting to this amazing duo.
-My Sugar also offers a range of gourmet milkshakes to fulfil your wildest dreams, as well as a carefully chosen roast of coffee meant to bring out the flavors of your chocolate.
-If the chocolates don’t satisfy your sweet-tooth, there are always chocolate covered-donuts, marshmallow-chocolate slabs and caramel popcorn treats that might just do the trick.
+My Sugar also offers a range of gourmet milkshakes to fulfill your wildest dreams, as well as a carefully chosen roast of coffee meant to bring out the flavors of your chocolate.
+If the chocolates don’t satisfy your sweet tooth, there are always chocolate covered-donuts, marshmallow-chocolate slabs and caramel popcorn treats that might just do the trick.

 A treat for tourists and locals alike, this little chocolate shop will definitely make your day.